Mitigating Hallucinations in LM-Based TTS Models via Distribution Alignment Using GFlowNets: Details of Hallucination Analysis in LM-based TTS models

 Given huge modality gaps before, we adopt entropy—a more generalizable metric—to detect hallucinations in LM-based TTS models.
 Let $\mathcal{M}$ denote the pre-trained LLM component in an LLM-based TTS model, with a tokenizer vocabulary $C = \{\tau^1, \tau^2, \dots, \tau^{|C|}\}$, where $|C|$ represents the vocabulary size.
 The model generates a probability distribution $P_{a_t} = \{p_{\tau^1}, p_{\tau^2}, \dots, p_{\tau^{|C|}}\}$ for the next token at timestep $t$, conditioned on the input prompt token sequence $\mathbf{q}$ and the previously generated sequence $\mathbf{a}_{t-1} = a_1a_2 \cdots a_{t-1}$.
 Here, $p_{\tau^i}$ (for $i \leq |C|$) denotes the probability of token $\tau^i$, and this process continues until the model samples a termination token.
 The entropy, i.e., the uncertainty $H_{\text{token}}(P_{a_t})$ of the probability distribution at timestep $t$ is defined as follows:

 Equation (\ref{eq:entropy2}) represents the uncertainty analysis at the token level.
-However, in speech token sequences, multiple tokens are often required to represent the pronunciation of a single word.
-For a word $W_{ij}$ composed of the token sequence $a_i, a_{i+1}, \dots, a_j$, the uncertainty $H_{\text{word}}(W_{ij})$ is computed as the average uncertainty of the tokens constituting the word.
+However, in speech token sequences, multiple tokens are often required to represent the pronunciation of a single character.
+For a character $W_{ij}$ composed of the token sequence $a_i, a_{i+1}, \dots, a_j$, the uncertainty $H_{\text{character}}(W_{ij})$ is computed as the average uncertainty of the tokens constituting the character.
 Similarly, for an utterance $S$ with a token sequence length of $|S|$, the uncertainty $H_{\text{utterance}}(S)$ is calculated as the mean uncertainty of all tokens in the utterance.
-The formulas for word-level and utterance-level uncertainty are as follows:
+The formulas for character-level and utterance-level uncertainty are as follows:

 An illustration of our detection method is provided in Figure~\ref{fig:uncertainty_analysis}.
-Based on In the context of LLM generation tasks, entropy can be interpreted as a measure of the model's uncertainty regarding its output.
+In the context of LLM generation tasks, entropy can be interpreted as a measure of the model's uncertainty regarding its output.
 When the model is highly confident in predicting a specific token, the resulting probability distribution exhibits low entropy, indicating a stable generation process.
 Conversely, a high-entropy distribution suggests that the model is uncertain among multiple candidate tokens, leading to increased sampling variability and potential susceptibility to randomness-induced fluctuations.